darbumas/jobs-code-challenge/TFL/README.md

 ## Compilation

-`gcc -Wextra -Werror -Wextra -pedantic - o tfl_challenge`
+`gcc -Wextra -Werror -Wextra -pedantic *.c - o tfl_challenge`

 ## Usage

+Execute the binary:

 `./tfl_challenge`
+`Enter a string: "`

+Enter your string to see the effect.

 [!How to use](/TFL/images/screenShot.png)